top of page

 If you’re the parent of a college-bound teen, you’ve probably met The Neighbors’ Kid—the mythical creature who seems to be doing everything right in the college admissions process.
 According to their parents, at least.

 Maybe you’ve heard things like: “Emma got a 1580—on her first try!”
 “Logan already finished all his college essays.”
 “Our son is applying Early Action to 27 schools.
 He’s just so motivated!”
+Suddenly, your teen’s totally normal progress feels… not enough.

 Welcome to parental peer pressure—one of the least-discussed but most stressful parts of the modern college admissions world.
 This guide will help you understand this pressure, set healthy mental boundaries, and stay focused on one thing that actually matters: your child’s unique path.

-What Is Parental Peer Pressure in College Admissions?
+Understanding Parental Peer Pressure in College Admissions

 Parental peer pressure happens when we unintentionally compare our teen’s college journey to the glossy, highly edited versions of other parents’ stories.
 And let’s be honest: Parents rarely share the messy middle.
 They share the wins, the highlight reel, the “my kid is thriving” moments.
+But not:

 • the fifth SAT attempt